kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 Note that where possible, for experimental use cases, implementation are encouraged to apply for a sub-variant algorithm for their UUID Long Algorithm.

-TODO Link to process section
+TODO: Link to process section if this is finalized.

 ## Sub-Variant 1 {#sv1-section}
 Algorithm Identifiers in this sub-variant space MUST be related to random, pseudorandom, or other similar methods of generating UUID Long values.